jchelly/hdfstream-python/README.md

-# Python client module for HDF5/msgpack streaming service
+# Python client module for HDF5 streaming service

-This module provides facilities to access remote HDF5 files stored on the COSMA system in Durham by streaming their contents in messagepack format.
+This module provides facilities to access HDF5 files stored on the COSMA system in Durham by streaming their contents in messagepack format.
+It attempts to replicate the [h5py](https://www.h5py.org/) high level interface to some extent.

 ## Installation